 Contact Lenses for Every Occasion

 Would you like to go without glasses for a short while or always?
 We'd be happy to personally advise you in selecting which of the many types of contact lenses we carry is the right one for your needs.
 Today many contact lens options are available.
 Daily disposables are an inexpensive option for the occasional wearer.
+Scleral contacts for specialty fitting and astigmatism.
 Allow us to help you decide which contact brands and types are best for your eyes.

 NOW Offering BLEPHEX treatments for Blepharitis--the areas only provider for this procedure

 Our friendly team provides all the services of an expert in one stop.
 The latest in technology to help diagnose and treat many ocular diseases and refractive problems.
 We offer the new Reichert 7CR with corneal response technology to diagnose glaucoma better than most older testing.
-Our office has now added a new state of the art DRS retina camera.
-Fully automated and rapid results.
-EVERY new patient will have a retinal photograph taken of their eyes to allow your doctor to monitor your ocular health as well as any future changes that may occur within your eyes.
+We now offer complete OCT technology in our office.
+OCT data allows patients to remain in the office for monitoring ocular health anomalies and diseases.
 Our visual field testing utilizes the Humphreys Frequency Doubling Technology making our ability to detect disease more easily.